 Actor Kevin Spacey Faces Felony Charges For Alleged Sexual Assault

-A Massachusetts district court has issued a criminal complaint against actor Kevin Spacey for allegedly sexually assaulting an 18-year-old son.
+A Massachusetts district court has issued a criminal complaint against actor Kevin Spacey for allegedly sexually assaulting an 18-year-old.

 Clerk Magistrate Brian Kearney issued the complaint for "indecent assault and battery," a felony offense, following a public show cause hearing on Thursday.
 The criminal charges stem from former Boston news anchor Heather Unruh's accusation last year that Spacey had assaulted her son.

 Unruh said that her son did not report the assault at the time because he feared public attention from making an accusation against a celebrity.
 But the family decided to take the accusation public as the #MeToo movement gained traction.